-B.1.4 A service manager may not receive any honoraria until the transition report is completed and submitted.

-B.1.5 Additionally, each member of all management teams must submit a written transition manual to the Director of the Service by week 7 of classes in the winter term.
-The contents of this report should include:

-B.1.6 All transition reports are considered to be confidential documents belonging both to the Engineering Society and the corresponding Service.
-Access to these reports is to be determined on a case-by-case basis in consultation with both the management team and the Vice President (Operations).

-B.1.7 Submission of transition reports must include three electronic copies submitted via e-mail, one to the Director of the Service one to the incoming manager and one to the Director of Internal Processes for storage.

-B.1.8 The transition period for each service will start when all of the applicants have been hired and will continue until the end of the current management contracts or the end of the school year.
-For Science Quest, the transitioning period will conclude in December of the year following the summer.

-B.1.9 The outgoing management will then actively transition the new management for the transition period.
-The outgoing management will remain in charge of all operational aspects of the service until the end of the school year.

-B.1.10 The new management is not to be given keys, electronic access, position specific user accounts, alarm codes, safe access, confidential staff files or access to computer resources until the transition period is completed.

-B.1.11 At least two meetings will be held with the new and outgoing management teams and the Director of the Service during the transition period.

-B.1.12 When the transition period has elapsed, it is the responsibility of the Director of Internal Processes ensure that the new management receives their keys and that any security codes (including alarms, lock boxes and passwords) are changed and passed on to the incoming team.

-B.1.13 All keys must be turned into the Director of Internal Processes and then signed for by the incoming and outgoing managers.

-B.1.14 Managers are responsible for any and all costs associated with replacement of any or all hardware if the keys are lost or stolen.

-B.1.15 Alarm codes are never to be shared.
+- k.
+Details of unexpected expenditures - B.1.6 All transition reports are considered to be confidential documents belonging both to the Engineering Society and the corresponding Service.
+Access to these reports is to be determined on a case-by-case basis in consultation with both the management team and the Vice President (Operations). - B.1.7 Submission of transition reports must include three electronic copies submitted via e-mail, one to the Director of the Service one to the incoming manager and one to the Director of Internal Processes for storage. - B.1.8 The transition period for each service will start when all of the applicants have been hired and will continue until the end of the current management contracts or the end of the school year.
+For Science Quest, the transitioning period will conclude in December of the year following the summer. - B.1.9 The outgoing management will then actively transition the new management for the transition period.
+The outgoing management will remain in charge of all operational aspects of the service until the end of the school year. - B.1.10 The new management is not to be given keys, electronic access, position specific user accounts, alarm codes, safe access, confidential staff files or access to computer resources until the transition period is completed. - B.1.11 At least two meetings will be held with the new and outgoing management teams and the Director of the Service during the transition period. - B.1.12 When the transition period has elapsed, it is the responsibility of the Director of Internal Processes ensure that the new management receives their keys and that any security codes (including alarms, lock boxes and passwords) are changed and passed on to the incoming team. - B.1.13 All keys must be turned into the Director of Internal Processes and then signed for by the incoming and outgoing managers. - B.1.14 Managers are responsible for any and all costs associated with replacement of any or all hardware if the keys are lost or stolen. - B.1.15 Alarm codes are never to be shared.